PSA BPOL: Selection and Training

 Upon completion of the first sections of training a stronger emphasis is placed on missions in hazardous regions.

 Deployments and cooperations

 PSA officers deploy in rhythms of three months which are followed by periods of six months in Germany.
 The periods in Germany are used to train other PSA officers which are currently in pre-deployment training.

 One PSA officer was killed during his deployment in Sanaa (Yemen) in October 2013.
+The 2016 bombing of the German consulate in Mazar-i-Sharif saw intense fighting for PSA officers in the attacked building.

 PSA cooperates closely with other units with similar tasks.
 An a result of the cooperation with the Dutch BSB, the EU-funded project Black Griffin was established which enables several special units tasked with close protection duties to cross-train and to cooperate.
 Other participants include EKO Cobra from Austria or the Mobile Security Deployments from the United States.